-In general, independently of the level of accuracy required and of the class of problems considered, the best performance is obtained for NEWUOA.
-Our implementation, SID-PSM, takes advantage over NEWUOA only for piecewise smooth and stochastic noisy problems and for larger budgets of function evaluations.
+For smooth problems, the best performance is obtained by NEWUOA.
+As expected, our implementation, SID-PSM, takes advantage over NEWUOA only for noisy/nonsmooth problems and for larger budgets of function evaluations.
 In these cases, SID-PSM is the best of the four solvers tested.
+This effect is amplified for the regression version of SID-PSM which becomes competitive with NEWUOA even for the smooth problems.
+Note also that the gap between the SID-PSM and NEWUOA data profiles generally reduces from the low level to the high accuracy level.